-Theme of How To Draw a Dog, especially how to draw your loved one is I guess among top priorities of every dog lover.
+The theme of How To Draw a Dog, especially how to draw your loved one is I guess among the top priorities of every dog lover.

 I personally love Jack Russell.
 However, I received a good hint to draw a Dachshund.

-Yes, Dachshund may be one of the best breed to start to draw a dog.
+es, Dachshund may be one of the best breeds to start to draw a dog.

-It has an unusual shape of body which allows you practice the proportions and balance of each part of dog’s body.
+It has an unusual body shape that allows you to practice the proportions and balance of each part of the dog’s body.

 Every animal has its own unique body shape.